Rusty Gilpin » Paramedic FAQ

 When do the classes meet?

 Traditional (on campus) classes meet 3 days a week (M,W &F) from 9a to 5p.
-Online classes do not have a traditional schedule, however both courses (traditional and online) progress at the same pace.
-So, if you are in the online class you can come on campus and sit in on a regular class in order to obtain additional information where and when necessary.
-Online class participants will, however, be required to attend lab sessions throughout the year.
+Online classes do not have a traditional classroom schedule, however both courses (traditional and online) progress at the same pace.
+So, if you are in the online class you can come on campus and sit in on a regular class in order to obtain additional information where and when necessary (prior approval needed).
+Online class participants will are required to attend lab sessions up to 1-2 days a week throughout the year and take all exams on campus.
+Lab session dates/times are predetermined and are not flexible.

 How long is the program?